mircealungu/mircea/notes/thoughtstream.md

 **April 20**

-*Dark mode* is such a silly thing.
+*Dark mode* is such a youthful preference.
 One must be born after 2000 to enjoy it.

 **April 18**